nixworks/public/news/2014/07/4/README.md

 ##### Aminata Tour
 ### [Aminata Tour is dismissed as Prime Minister of Senegal by the country's parliament following her failure to win a seat from Dakar in the 2014 local elections. ](/news/2014/07/4/aminata-toure-is-dismissed-as-prime-minister-of-senegal-by-the-country-s-parliament-following-her-failure-to-win-a-seat-from-dakar-in-the-20.md)
-_Context: 2014 local elections, Prime Minister of Senegal, Dakar, Aminata Tour_
+_Context: Aminata Tour, Dakar, 2014 local elections, Prime Minister of Senegal_

 ##### National Congress of Bolivia
 ### [The National Congress of Bolivia backs a new law on child labour, allowing 10-year-olds into the workforce under special conditions. ](/news/2014/07/4/the-national-congress-of-bolivia-backs-a-new-law-on-child-labour-allowing-10-year-olds-into-the-workforce-under-special-conditions.md)
-_Context: child labour, National Congress of Bolivia_
+_Context: National Congress of Bolivia, child labour_

 ##### United Nations
 ### [The United Nations announces in a policy statement that it will begin recognizing staff members' legal same-sex unions ](/news/2014/07/4/the-united-nations-announces-in-a-policy-statement-that-it-will-begin-recognizing-staff-members-legal-same-sex-unions.md)
-_Context: same-sex unions, United Nations_
+_Context: United Nations, same-sex unions_

 ## [Previous Day...](/news/2014/07/3/index.md)